Doll Therapy Program

 Reduction in negative behavioral and psychological symptoms of dementia (BPSD), decrease in fall rates, and increase in nurse satisfaction.

-• Data analysis from all 6 hospitals, revealed there was a noticeable decrease in fall rates after the implementation of the doll therapy.
+• Data analysis from all 6 hospitals revealed there was a noticeable decrease in fall rates after the implementation of doll therapy.

-• Symptoms noted on documentation logs that decreased with the doll therapy intervention: restlessness, moaning, impulsiveness, getting out of bed without help, wandering, yelling, fidgeting, crying, undressing, agitation, anxiety, wanting to leave, refusing care, throwing items, hitting staff, kicking, and pulling at lines, IVs, and/or telemetry leads.
+• Symptoms noted on documentation logs that decreased with the doll therapy intervention included: restlessness, moaning, impulsiveness, getting out of bed without help, wandering, yelling, fidgeting, crying, undressing, agitation, anxiety, requests to leave, refusing care, throwing items, hitting staff, kicking, and pulling at lines, IVs, and/or telemetry leads.

-26 patients had missing documentation stating whether doll helped or didn’t help - these were excluded.
+26 patients had missing documentation stating whether or not doll helped these were excluded.

-83% of female patients given dolls (132 subjects) showed a reduction in negative BPSD after dolls given.
+83% of female patients given dolls (132 patients) showed a reduction in negative BPSD after dolls given.

-74% of male patients given dolls (19 subjects) showed a reduction in negative BPSD after dolls given.
+74% of male patients given dolls (19 patients) showed a reduction in negative BPSD after dolls given.

 85% of nurses report that doll therapy is not time consuming to work into their daily practice and recommend implementing doll therapy at hospitals.